PrafullaKumarSahu/googlecodejam-cli/README.md

 ## Usage

-A command line application which consists in the client JAR and a running script is also available.
+This command line application consists in the client JAR and a running script is also available.
 Here is the usage description :

 ```bash
 codejam action parameter